Catlin Gabel School: Accreditation

-Student Competition Activities
+Student competition activities

 Catlin Gabel has a long history of science research competition success.
 Over the years, many students have placed highly in competitions such as the Intel Science Talent Search, the Siemens Competition, the Davidson Fellows Scholarship, and the Intel International Science and Engineering Fair.
-As of 2020, school review website Niche ranks Catlin Gabel as the number one overall private high school and number one best high school for STEM in the state of Oregon.
+As of 2023, school review website Niche ranks Catlin Gabel as the number one overall private high school and number one best high school for STEM in the state of Oregon.

 Since 2005, Catlin Gabel has operated a team called "The Flaming Chickens".
-The team competed in the FIRST Robotics Competition and qualified for the FIRST Championships Competition every year since its inception almost every year.
-In 2020, Tiffany Toh, a member of “The Flaming Chickens”, was named one of ten Dean's List winners at the FIRST Robotics World award ceremony out of more than 90,000 students.
+The team competed in the FIRST Robotics Competition and qualified for the FIRST Championships Competition almost every year since its inception.
+In 2020, Tiffany Toh, a member of The Flaming Chickens, was named one of ten Dean's List winners at the FIRST Robotics World award ceremony out of more than 90,000 students.

-A team of five Catlin Gabel students won the 2019 BPA Regional Science Bowl out of 114 regional teams, a win that sent them to the Department of Energy National Science Bowl in Washington, D.C. later that same year.
-Student Avi Gupta was also recognized individually as an all star.
+A team of five Catlin Gabel students won the 2019 BPA Regional Science Bowl out of 114 regional teams, a win that sent them to the Department of Energy National Science Bowl in Washington, D.C., later that same year.

 Catlin Gabel has been a successful participant in the Oregon Mock Trial competition, and has often gone to the national competition.

-Since the founding of its chess club, Gabel's Varsity Chess Team has taken 1st in the Oregon High School Chess Team Association Championships three years in a row.
+Since the founding of its chess club, Catlin's Varsity Chess Team has taken 1st in the Oregon High School Chess Team Association Championships three years in a row.

 Athletics

-Catlin Gabel Eagles is one of the most successful small-school athletic programs in Oregon, having claimed 78 state championships since 1974.
+The Catlin Gabel Eagles are one of the most successful small-school athletic programs in Oregon, having claimed 79 state championships since 1974.
 The Upper School competes in soccer, cross-country, basketball, baseball, track, golf, swimming, skiing, women's volleyball, and tennis.
 The school also offers a robust Middle School athletics program.

 Catlin Gabel's traditional athletic rival is Oregon Episcopal School, which is also based in Portland.

 Catlin Gabel School competes as a member of the Lewis & Clark League, which comprises public and private high schools in the Portland metropolitan area, and operates under the supervision of the Oregon Schools Activities Association (OSAA).
-With around 300 students in grades 9-12, the school was classified by the OSAA for the 2022–23 school year as Class 3A school for most athletic competition purposes, which included schools with an enrollment of 146 to 310 students in that grade range.
+With around 300 students in grades 9–12, the school was classified by the OSAA for the 2022–23 school year as Class 3A school for most athletic competition purposes, which included schools with an enrollment of 146 to 310 students in that grade range.